 MIDDLEBURY, Vt. ?
-New England Review (NER), a national quarterly publication of Middlebury College, has published its latest issue (Vol. 28, No. 2), available in the Middlebury College Book Store and through the journal’s Web site.
-As part of the College’s commitment to conserving natural resources, the magazine is now published on 100 percent post consumer waste recycled paper.
+New England Review (NER), a national literary quarterly published by Middlebury College and now celebrating its thirtieth year, has released its latest issue (Vol. 29, No. 2).
+The issue is available in the Middlebury College Book Store and through the journal’s Web site at www.nereview.com.
+As part of the college’s commitment to conserving natural resources, the magazine is now published on 100 percent post consumer waste (PCW) recycled paper.

 For more information, contact Carolyn Kuebler in the NER offices at 802-443-5075 or firstname.lastname@example.org.